 It is also very beneficial to visit local chamber events to network and make connections with local contractors.
 It may be easier to start with smaller firms if you do not have the crew to service multiple projects a week.
 As your reputation builds you can land larger clients and hire more employees.

-Move-In/Move-Out Cleaning Service
+Starting a Move-In/Move-Out Cleaning Service

 Move-In/Move-Out will be less manual labor than foreclosure cleanings and construction cleaning businesses.
 Homeowners generally leave the home voluntarily whether they are selling the home or if they are ending a lease/renting agreement.